History of Thailand: Rama II and Rama III (1809–1851)

-There was a serious touch with British colonial interests when Siam conquered the Sultanate Kedah on the Malay Peninsula in 1821.
-Kedah belonged to the sphere of interest of Great Britain.
-In the following year, Siam had to recognise the pre-conquest status after tough negotiations with the British envoy John Crawfurd.
-There was also the cautious resumption of trade and missionary activity in this epoch.
+Siam came up against British colonial interests when it conquered the sultanate of Kedah on the Malay Peninsula in 1821, Kedah lying within the British sphere.
+After hard negotiations with the British envoy John Crawfurd the following year, Siam had to recognise the pre-conquest position.
+Trade and missionary activity resumed cautiously in the same period.
 In particular, British traders such as Robert Hunter ("discoverer" of the conjoined brothers Chang and Eng, the original "Siamese twins") or James Hayes, but also missionaries from Europe and the United States like Jacob Tomlin, Karl Gützlaff, Dan Beach Bradley and Jean-Baptiste Pallegoix became active in Siam.
-In 1825 an agreement was signed with British emissary Henry Burney; Siam recognised British colonial possessions on the Malay Peninsula and made commercial concessions.
-This agreement was due not least to the rapid British success in the First Anglo-Burmese War.
+An agreement with the British emissary Henry Burney in 1825 recognised British colonial possessions on the Malay Peninsula and made commercial concessions, owing not least to rapid British success in the First Anglo-Burmese War.

-A potentially dangerous event occurred with the Anouvong's Rebellion in 1827, when the troops of the tributary King Anouvong of the Kingdom of Vientiane advanced towards Bangkok.
-They were, however, destroyed, which strengthened the position of Siam in Laos.
+In Anouvong's Rebellion of 1827 the troops of the tributary king Anouvong of the Kingdom of Vientiane advanced on Bangkok and were destroyed, which strengthened Siam's position in Laos.
 The Lao-population of the areas west of the Mekong were relocated to Thai provinces in Isan.

 Under Rama II and Rama III, culture, dance, poetry and above all the theatre reached a climax.
 The temple Wat Pho was built by Rama III, known as the first university of the country.

-The reign of Rama III was finally marked by a division of the aristocracy with regard to foreign policy.
-A small group of advocates of the takeover of Western technologies and other achievements were opposed by conservative circles, which proposed a stronger isolation instead.
-Since the kings Rama II and Rama III, the conservative-religious circles largely stuck with their isolationist tendency.
+Rama III's reign divided the aristocracy over foreign policy.
+A small group favoured taking up Western technology and other achievements, against conservative circles that wanted greater isolation; from the reigns of Rama II and Rama III the conservative religious circles largely kept to that isolationism.

-The death of Rama III in 1851 also signified the end of the old traditional Siamese monarchy: there were already clear signs of profound changes, which were implemented by the two successors of the king.
+The death of Rama III in 1851 marked the end of the old traditional Siamese monarchy; the profound changes already in sight were carried out by his two successors.